KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 ## Step 1:
 - **Comment:** The theory in this step is well presented and gives the user an excellent introduction to why testing is practical.
 Especially the content under the header: *What are some test strategies?* was satisfying.
 - **Content:** I would recommend describing the difference between a stable and a flaky test.
 I believe that it would be enough with one or two sentences for this.
 For inspiration, see [this link](https://docs.gitlab.com/ee/development/testing_guide/flaky_tests.html).
 - **Content:** It's great that you give some examples of different test strategies.
-To further imporve, you could mention that *step ...* covers TDD later in the tutorial.
+To further improve, you could mention that *step ...* covers TDD later in the tutorial.
 - **Format:** I suggest changing the title to "What is a meaningful test?", remove the header "Short on testing", and write its content in italic style.
 - **Format:** It's nice that you get an introduction to testing, but you might want to fast forward to the next step without answering the quiz if you are already familiar with testing.
 Thus, a shortcut is beneficial for experienced users.
 - **Language:** Substitute "To be able to" to "To" for clarity.